Board of Trustees

 Mike joined the Northern Light School board in January 2023.
 He strongly believes in its mission of holistic education and is excited to contribute to its continued success.

-Heather Martinez Zona is an attorney at the Guam Office of the Attorney General and represents the government of HeatherGuam in civil litigation.
-Previously Heather was a Public Defender in Guam, California, and the Commonwealth of the Northern Mariana Islands where she also was a member of the CNMI Superior Court Juvenile Justice Task Force.
+Heather Martinez Quitugua is an attorney in Guam focusing on commercial litigation and criminal defense.
+She was the Acting Chief Prosecutor for theHQ Territory of Guam, and a public defender in California, the Commonwealth of the Northern Mariana Islands, and Guam.
+She previously represented the government of Guam in civil litigation.
+She also was a member of the CNMI Superior Court Juvenile Justice Task Force.
 Heather was in private practice in New York and California and focused on insurance coverage, real estate, and commercial litigation.
-She has done extensive pro bono and volunteer work, including serving as a member of the City of Oakland Public Ethics Commission; as a board member of Lincoln Families in Oakland, the New York
+She has done extensive pro bono and volunteer work, including serving as a member of the City of Oakland Public Ethics Commission; as a board member of Lincoln Families in Oakland, the New York Women’s Bar Association, the Women’s Bar Association of the State of New York, and Oasis for Girls in San Francisco; and as a volunteer Court Appointed Special Advocate and Educational Surrogate for many children in foster care.

 Heather received a B.A. from Williams College, and a J.D. from the University of Michigan Law School.